smart-data-models/dataModel.Parking/ParkingSpot/doc/spec_JA.md

         model: https://schema.org/Text
         type: Property
     timeInstant:
       description: 'Timestamp of the payload .
 There can be production environments where the attribute type is equal to the `ISO8601` string.
 If so, it must be considered as a synonym of `DateTime`.
-This attribute is kept for backwards compatibility with old FIWARE reference implementations.'
+This attribute is kept for backwards compatibility with old FIWARE reference implementations'
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/Datetime
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be ParkingSpot'
+      description: NGSI Entity type.
+It has to be ParkingSpot
       enum:
         - ParkingSpot
       type: string
       x-ngsi:
         type: Property
     width:
-      description: 'Width of the parking spot.'
+      description: Width of the parking spot
       minimum: 0
       type: number
       x-ngsi: